AjeelAhmed1998/FlaskCred/README.md

 As I had not used SQL in a long time I saw this coding exercise as as opportunity to revise some of the concepts such as foreign keys and joins.

-Where full URLs are provided in responses they will be rendered as if service is running on 'http://127.0.0.1:5000/'.
+Where full URLs are provided in responses they will be rendered as if service. is running on 'http://127.0.0.1:5000/'.

 ## Open Endpoints